 Logical.
 If

 TRUE(default), run the full Ozkan pipeline (Run 1+2+3) usingozkan_pto_full()instead of deterministic-onlypto_components().
 This produces max values across all three runs, matching the Excel macro output.
-Set toFALSEfor deterministic Run 1 only (faster but incomplete).- n_iter
+Set toFALSEfor deterministic Run 1 only (faster but incomplete).
+Ignored when"ozkan_pto"is not inindices.- n_iter

 Number of stochastic iterations for Run 2 and Run 3 when